AnanthaRajuC/anantharajuc.github.io/_posts/2021-06-20-Spring-Boot-Heroku.markdown

 <div style="text-align:center"><img src="{{ site.baseurl }}/assets/images/common/spring-boot-minimal-web-app.PNG" /></div>

+*Noticed an issue with this Sample Project?
+Open an [issue](https://github.com/AnanthaRajuC/Spring-Boot-Minimal-Web-App/issues) or a [PR](https://github.com/AnanthaRajuC/Spring-Boot-Minimal-Web-App/pulls) on GitHub!*

 #### Heroku Deployment steps

 - In this step we assume that the project repository (source code files) is tracked through git, the code is committed and is ready for deployment.